rafiktaamma/3_tier_app/README.md

  3 tier Application

-✨This repository is created to learn and deploy  3-tier application on aws cloud. this project contain three layer Presentation, Application and database
+✨This repository is created to learn and deploy  3-tier application on Azure. this project contain three layer Presentation, Application and database

 ## 🏠 Architecture
 ![Architecture of the application](architecture.gif)